Lori3f6/openwrt-buildenv-docker/README.md

 cd openwrt-buildenv-docker
 docker build . --tag <image-tag>
 ```
-You could use build parameter `REV` to switch from branch/tags automatically
+You could use build parameter `REV` to switch from branch/tags automatically.
-For example use `--build-arg REV=22.03.2` to checkout to 22.03.2 branch/tag.
+For example use `--build-arg REV=v22.03.2` to checkout to v22.03.2 tag.
 Use build parameter `APK_MIRROR` to switch a proper apk mirror could help you building the enviroment more smoothly.
 `image-tag` is a custom name for your built image, choose a name you like and keep it in mind.
 For example `env/openwrt-build:bleedingEdge`.

 For examaple with all settings:
 ```
-docker build . --tag --build-arg REV=22.03.2 --build-arg APK_MIRROR=mirror.nju.edu.cn <image-tag>
+docker build . --build-arg REV=v22.03.2 --build-arg APK_MIRROR=mirror.nju.edu.cn --tag <image-tag>
 ```
 complete version ^